OvercastNetwork/ProjectAres/README.md

 # Building

-At the moment, we don't have a Maven repository thingy, so you will have to build and install several dependencies by hand:
+At the moment, we don't have a Maven repository thingy, so you will have to build and install several dependencies by hand, i.e. by cloning them and running `mvn install`.

 * https://github.com/OvercastNetwork/gson (custom fork)
 * https://github.com/OvercastNetwork/sk89q-command-framework (custom fork)